darylhawes/fsip/docs/howto/pagination.md

 ### Change Pagination of Images

-FSIP lets you paginate images and blog entries however you choose, regardless of the theme you're using.
+FSIP lets you paginate images however you choose regardless of the theme you're using.
 Let's take a look at the `page()` method of the `Find` classes, the method works the same for images.

 Let's open `index.php`, you should see a line like this: